 Freeview plus of any DVR alternative can be a godsend for families with kids.

 Long gone are big arguments over who gets to watch their shows.
 Families can now agree to watch something together whilst recording the shows that are not for everyone.

 This could mean you can enjoy a cuppa and your soaps after the kids have gone to bed or that hubbies Match of the Day fix doesn’t stop a family movie night its tracks!

-Netflix has a great selection of movies and tv shows for all ages that can all be watched on demand.
+All the services have a selection of movies and tv shows for all ages that can all be watched on demand.

 You can set up profiles for all the family and a special “kids” profile can be set up for under 12’s who will only see content applicable to their age.

 Family movie nights are also a great tradition for foster families to spend some time together.
-Netflix allows you to watch trailers, search by genre and there’s always the backup of changing your mind if it doesn’t grab you, which is a lot easier that returning the DVD to Blockbuster!
+You can usually watch trailers, search by genre and there’s always the backup of changing your mind if it doesn’t grab you.
 You will also get recommendations based on what you have watched previously.

 If you are concerned by the amount of time your time your children are spending on the internet or you want to limit the time they spend or when they use the internet then most routers now have software to set these parameters.

 You can usually look on the internet for a manual by typing in the model number and you will be able to download a user guide to help you get up the controls you need.